 Bio

-My childhood and teenage years were spent in an enclosed campus in southern China where I attended undergrad physics.
-I made a drastic turn after many struggles in physics, spending a number of sobering years wandering about psychoacoustics and neurolinguistics as a junior lab assistant in Hong Kong.
-Later I moved to the UK for MSc and PhD both in cognitive neuroscience.
+I spent my childhood and teenage years in an enclosed campus in southern China.
+I attended physics for my first degree but made a drastic turn after many struggles spending a number of sobering years learning about psychology of human speech perception as a lab assistant in Hong Kong.

 I am a native Cantonese-Mandarin bilingual.
 I have been a Scottish resident since the pandemic and practice work-life balance by commuting across River Tweed and northeast England.